JetBrains/intellij-scala-bundle/README.md

 By proceeding with use of the bundle, you understand that the parts of the bundle are governed by their separate license agreements, and do not form a single product ([more info](src/main/resources/BundleAgreement.html)).

-## Install the Git
+## Install Git

+To use git, it needs to be separately installed.
 Please go [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for specific instructions.

 ## Install the Bundle